aristeidys/FunLab/README.md

 5. configure .env root file to have correct user, password, host and database name

 FrontEnd
+1. Download Visual Studio Code
-1. cd Apps
+2. cd Apps
-2. at the bottom click on "No Device" and select "Start Flutter Emulator" from the options given
+3. at the bottom click on "No Device" and select "Start Flutter Emulator" from the options given
-3. flutter run -d all  -t lib/common/helpers/main.dart
+4. flutter run -d all  -t lib/common/helpers/main.dart

 Rails Command Line